How Does Our Marriage Promote Cultural Diversity?

 “I knew you cared and you always made me think.”
 It was my wife that pointed it out.
 After 25 years of being in schools, I frequently run into former students or they drop me a message on social media.
 They usually say the same thing: “I knew you cared and you always made me think.”
 When it comes to having an ongoing conversation with your teen about race, those are great goals to have.
 You want your teen to know you care and you want to make them think.

-Having conversations with your teen about race and these subjects can be hard for many reasons.
+Having conversations with your teen about subjects like racism, use of force, and justice can be hard for many reasons.

 Sometimes our teens bring the conversation to us and we may feel: